headspinio/appium-roku-driver/README.md

 # Appium Roku Driver

-This project is an Appium 2.x driver for automation of Roku dev channels (in the Roku world, "channel" means "app").
+This project is an Appium 2.x driver for automation of Roku channels (in the Roku world, "channel" means "app").

 ## Background